 Where did the idea come from?

-In the charming village of Chester CT, artist Christopher Owens has created a magical display of lit stars on downtown buildings and homes for the last 2 years.
+In the charming village of Chester CT, artist Christopher Owens has created a magical display of lit stars on downtown buildings and homes for the last 3 years.
 Lisa Konicki, President of the Ocean Community Chamber of Commerce, saw the display on social media in 2021 and then visited the town in December 2022.
 Impressed by the beauty and simplicity of the exhibit, she took lots of pictures and her wheels started turning.
 Lisa began romancing the idea of bringing Starry Lights to our downtown parks.
 Lit stars on buildings are not enough though.
 She is including talented artists and large scale installations to make it a community effort.
 She had every intention of reaching out to Christopher Owens (aka "Star Man") to tell him that he had inspired her to do something locally when, coincidentally, the stars aligned and Christopher contacted her!
 He had seen all of the press for the Chamber’s Stonington Lobster Trap Tree and messaged her a note of congratulations.
 While they were “friends” on Facebook for a few years they had never met.
 That weekend, Lisa drove to Chester, toured his studio and outlined what she had in mind.
 The next week Christopher came to Westerly-Pawcatuck and took a tour of our proposed event area.
 The brainstorming and collaboration has continued ever since.
+In 2022 the OCCC presented a major display.
+In 2023 a smaller version is being presented and spread out more in downtown.

 Is this a fundraiser?